 intend to breed, honestly evaluate their strong and weak points and don't

 breed with your "heart"!
 Just because you have a dog or horse you love

 dearly, does not mean he or she is of quality to bring into the world,

 the next generation of his or her breed.
-A large number of animals
+The larger percentage of animals

-alive today, do have genetic and other problems, and if bred, only
+alive today, have many genetic and other problems, which if bred, only

 irresponsible and the responsible.
 I'll leave it up to anyone reading